 Live for today or save for tomorrow?
 When it comes to socking away money for future life goals — say, buying a home, establishing a retirement fund, or simply building a nest egg for a rainy day — the truth is that too many young Americans feel they can’t afford to do so.
 A 2018 consumer report from Northwestern Mutual found that a whopping 78 percent of millennials experience anxiety as a result of trying to balance their present and future financial responsibilities.
 And nearly a third said they felt afraid, uncomfortable, or guilty spending money.

 So what’s at the root of all this money stress?
-Well, as college loan balances have jumped to all-time highs in recent years, student loan payments have left many millenials crippled with financial insecurity.
+Well, as higher education loan balances have jumped to all-time highs in recent years, student loan payments have left many millennials crippled with financial insecurity.
 In fact, college graduates with student debt are twice as likely to report they’re either financially struggling or “just getting by,” compared to graduates without college debt, says a recent Pew Research Center survey.

 There’s no doubt that student loan debt is a significant burden, but there are ways to navigate it with your sanity intact and still reach other financial goals.
 “The biggest issue young people face is they don’t fully understand their student loan commitments,” says Rod McRae III, C.F.A., C.F.P., managing partner of McRae Capital Management in Morristown, N.J.
 “They’re not taught about this in school, and no one told them how to pay it off.”
 As a result, they feel like they’re “doing it all wrong” and that everyone else will be 10 steps ahead with their finances.

 The truth is, there’s no cookie-cutter approach to financial well-being when it comes to student loans.
 But these expert-backed tips will help you stop resenting your bank account and start building the life you want to live.